hanada31/Fax/README.md

 A README.md main file describing what the artifact does and where it can be obtained (with hidden links and access password if necessary).
 Also, there should be a clear description of how to reproduce the results presented in the paper.

+This artifact for our companion paper “Multiple-Entry Testing of Android Applications by Constructing Activity Launching Contexts (#1422)”

 # Fax (Fair Android Explorer)
 Effective Testing of Android Applications by Constructing Activity Launching Contexts